 Both Junior and Senior pupils have enjoyed tremendous success in Trinity Guildhall exams which they are given the chance to take.
 In addition, co-curricular dance classes are organized by the Drama department and are available to Junior and Senior School pupils.
-Every two years a trip either to Italy (Venice and Verona) or New York is organised, giving senior pupils the chance to experience Broadway and take part in workshops with some of its stars.
+Every two years a trip either to Italy (Venice and Verona) or New York is organised, giving senior pupils the chance to experience live shows and take part in workshops, learning about all elements of the performing arts.

 What do our pupils think of Drama at St Leonards?
 Enter stage left: Year 12 pupils Guy, Oliver and Anna…

 "We are really lucky at St Leonards because of the big part Drama plays in our lives.
 We have the option of an after-school activity, and two productions are staged in a professional theatre every year.
 This offers us a chance to spread our wings and work in a professional environment with lighting, sound and set design all produced by pupils involved in the productions.
 We perform publicly to an audience of locals, tourists and of course parents and fellow pupils.
 Past productions have included: Grease, Guys and Dolls, Alice in Wonderland, Twelfth Night, Smith (a play written by our Head of Drama), and now we are rehearsing Gormenghast, an adaptation of the first two books from Mervin Peake's epic Gothic trilogy.“I don't think any of us could wish for better exposure to theatre and performance than we have at St Leonards.
 Students are encouraged to take risks and be creative on and off stage, and are given all the skills necessary to pursue a career or life-long involvement in the dramatic arts."